 Have you spotted fruit flies swarming around your kitchen fruit bowls and near garbage cans?
 Don’t let the name fool you- Fruit Fly Trap Terro makes is not just for flies.
-This incredible product can help rid your home of all sorts of pesky bugs, including ants, spiders, and even roaches.
+This incredible product can help rid your home of annoyances, including ants, spiders, and even roaches.

 If you’re sick of dealing with bugs, this is the product for you.
 Wondering if it’s right for you?
 Keep reading to find out more about this amazing invention.

 - Easy-to-use ribbon design

 - 2 How are Fruit Flies Different from Other Flies?

 - 3 The Life Cycle of Fruit Flies

 - 4 How Fast Do Fruit Flies Reproduce?

 - 5 What Are Their Common Breeding Areas?

 - 6 How Serious Are Fruit Fly Infestations?